thiessen2003/thiessen2003/README.md

 🔭 I have always considered myself as a really creative and interested person.
 Thus, the programming/development world seemed as a perfect fit.

-🌱 I am a Gap Year Student learning Python by myself (with a little help from Codecademy and Alura...)
+🌱 I am a Computer Science student at UPenn learning Python (with a little help from Codecademy and Alura...)

 :card_file_box: My main focus right now is to specialize myself in Python.